MicrosoftDocs/customer-insights/ci-docs/activities.md

 1. Select **Next** for the **Activity fields** step.

-1. For each table that has a semantic activity type, choose **Intelligent mapping** to use AI models for smart prediction of semantics, saving time and accuracy.
+1. For each table that has a semantic activity type, choose **Intelligent mapping** to use AI models for smart prediction of semantics, saving time and improving accuracy.
 Intelligent mapping automatically determines the type of data in each column and maps it to the attributes.

 1. Enter the following information for each table: